Scrambling of Entanglement from Integrability to Chaos: Bootstrapped Time-Integrated Spread Complexity: Conclusions

 \section{Conclusions}

 An extension of spread complexity is introduced and studied.
-Our numerical studies supports the notion that maximally entangled state integrated fidelity exhibits monotonically inverse relationship with the bootstrapped integrated spread complexity over the order parameter.
-This physically consistent result signifies a robust new approach for assessing the degree of quantum ergodicity in a more accessible and tractable manner.
+Our analytical analysis and numerical studies supports the notion that maximally entangled state integrated fidelity exhibits monotonically inverse relationship with the bootstrapped integrated spread complexity over the order parameters.
+We also shown that integrated quantities differentiate all phases of Rosenzweig-Porter ensemble in this inverse relationship setting.

+These physically consistent result signifies a robust approach for assessing the degree of quantum ergodicity in a more accessible and tractable manner in understanding fidelity of quantum dynamics to spread complexity and spreading of entanglement in a composite view. \\ \\

 {\it Acknowledgments:} Y. S\"uzen for her kind support in quantum dynamics collaboration and encouragements for the development of the Python toolkit Leymosun \cite{suzen25ley}.
-Author is also grateful to Hyun-Sik Jeong, Pratik Nandy, Ivan M. Khaymovich and vibrant quantum chaos community for their insightful comments and kind correspondence.
+Author is also grateful to Hyun-Sik Jeong, Tanay Pathak, Pratik Nandy, Ivan M. Khaymovich and vibrant quantum chaos community for their insightful comments and kind correspondence.
 Dataset and notebooks are available in the Zenodo repository for reproducibility \cite{suzen26sup1}.